vigna/rust-dev-guidelines/README.md

 ```

 - Unit-test functions should be named `test_` followed by a brief description of
-the tested structure, or of the specific feature tested.
+the tested structure, or the specific feature tested.

-- Longer, end-to-end, possibly slow tests should be placed in a separate
+- Longer, end-to-end, and possibly slow tests should be placed in a separate
 file named `test_*` in the `tests` directory.

 - Very slow tests should be gated with the feature `slow_tests`.
+Ideally, `cargo
+  test` should not take more than a few seconds to run.

 ## Logging